vircadia/vircadia-docs-sphinx/docs/source/create/avatars/avatar-standards.md

 **ReadyPlayerMe Blendshape**

-ReadyPlayerMe blendshapes are converted into Vircadia blendshapes automatically using a default mapping
+ReadyPlayerMe blendshapes are converted into Vircadia blendshapes automatically using a default mapping.

+**Unsupported Blendshapes**

+Utilizing Unsupported blendshapes present on models or avatars must match one of the blendshapes below.
+Alternatively, the utilization of a .fst file can be used in order to remap the blendshapes into any of the ones below.

 **Eye Blendshapes**